-An important part of this successful collaboration has been the introduction of two new questions relating to Right to Work checks in the latest version of the CCS Monitors' Checklist, launched in January 2017.
-The Checklist is the key means by which Scheme Monitors assess and score sites, companies and suppliers against the Scheme's Code of Considerate Practice.

-The Home Office has provided material to support this learning toolkit, highlighting key facts and legislation around the topic of illegal working.z
+An important part of this successful collaboration was the introduction of a question relating to Right to Work checks in the CCS Monitors' Checklist.
+The Checklist is used by Scheme Monitors to assess and score Registered Activity against the Code of Considerate Practice.
+The Home Office provided material to support this toolkit, highlighting key facts and legislation around the topic of illegal working.